Educational Exchange Programs

 Humphrey Fellowships: Founded in 1978 in honor of the late Senator and Vice-president, the Hubert H. Humphrey Fellowship Program brings to the United States accomplished mid-level professionals from designated countries that have a wide range of development needs.

-Youth Exchange and Study Program (YES): The Department of State established the YES program in October, 2002 to provide scholarships for high school students (15-17 years) from countries with significant Muslim populations to spend up to one academic year in the U.S. (Apply Now for the 2016 YES program here.
-Deadline: April 30, 2015)
+Youth Exchange and Study Program (YES): The Department of State established the YES program in October, 2002 to provide scholarships for high school students (15-17 years) from countries with significant Muslim populations to spend up to one academic year in the U.S. Apply Now: Application Deadline April 30, 2016

-Global Undergraduate Exchange Program: This program (also known as the Global UGRAD Program) provides one semester and academic year scholarships to outstanding undergraduate students from underrepresented sectors in certain regions of the world for non-degree full-time study combined with community service, internships and cultural enrichment.
+Global Undergraduate Exchange Program: This program (also known as the Global UGRAD Program) provides one semester scholarships to outstanding undergraduate students from underrepresented sectors worldwide for non-degree full-time study combined with community service, professional development workshops, and cultural enrichment activities.
 This is a non-credit program.

 For more information on any particular program, please contact: